Do you remember the days of “parties” at a friends house where a rep or friend came along and tried to sell you things?

 Of the inactive ingredients:

-- Tea Tree Leaf Oil – may prevent infections and reduce allergic reactions.
+- Tea Tree Leaf Oil – may prevent infections and reduce allergic reactions4.

-- Beeswax and a combination of a number of oils and Shea Butter – allow the product to be applied easily and absorbed to provide moisture.
+- Beeswax and a combination of a number of oils and Shea Butter – allow the product to be applied easily and absorbed to provide moisture5.

 There is another warning posted on the company website in respect of this product:

-For California customers: this product can expose you to chemicals including Benzophenone, which is known to the State of California to cause cancer.
+For California customers: this product can expose you to chemicals including Benzophenone6, which is known to the State of California to cause cancer.
 For more information go to www.P65Warnings.ca.gov.

 It would appear that both these products may work as they are designed to, however some people have reported that the Lash Boost can cause irritation and redness.